Campaigns – Speak Up for Children

 View spotlights of some of our national and New York campaigns to learn more about how you can have a direct impact in a focus area that is most compelling to you.

 End Child Poverty Now-New York is a campaign designed to solve the urgent and preventable crisis of child poverty in the nation and New York State.
 The second edition of the Children’s Defense Fund’s Ending Child Poverty Now (2019) report updates our earlier 2015 study and issues another call for an immediate reduction in child poverty.

 By investing an additional 1.4 percent of our federal budget into existing programs and policies, we can cut child poverty at least 57 percent nationally and 58 percent in New York, lift 5.5 million children out of poverty, and help 95 percent of all poor children.

 Raise the Age

 Raise the Age-New York is a campaign designed to increase public awareness around New York’s pressing need to implement a comprehensive approach to raise the age of criminal responsibility so that the legal process responds to all children as children.

 CDF-New York successfully advocated for raising the age of criminal responsibility and continues to advocate for the appropriate implementation of Raise the Age.

 End Lead Poisoning

-CDF-New York’s End Lead Poisoning Now is a campaign that seeks to end childhood lead poisoning in New York City where the rate of children with elevated blood lead levels (BLLs) in some neighborhoods is 5 or 6 times higher than Flint’s peak rate.
+CDF-New York’s End Lead Poisoning Now is a campaign that seeks to end childhood lead poisoning in New York City and state where the rate of children with elevated blood lead levels (BLLs) in some neighborhoods is 5 or 6 times higher than Flint’s peak rate.